lumoslabs/comply/README.md

 Note: the default event is `input keyup`.

 ### Timeouts
-You can delay the triggering of an input's validation by setting the `data-validate-timeout` attribute.
-This is great for things like checking a string's format so that it won't trigger until the user has had a chance to finish typing.
+You can delay validation by setting the `data-validate-timeout` attribute.
+This is great for things like checking a string's format so that it won't validate until the user has had a chance to finish typing.
 ```erb
 <div class="field">
   <%= f.text_field :description, data: { validate: true, validate_timeout: 1000 } %>